vampytam/hnubbs/README.md

-## mysql
+### setup database using folloing mysql files
-schema.sql
+- schema.sql
-data.sql
+- data.sql

-## maven
+### maven dependencies used in this project(see pom.xml)
-mybatis-plus
+- mybatis-plus
-lombok
+- lombok
-jwt
+- jwt
-emoji
+- emoji